tim-jc/coastal/README.md

 1 - open gpx_processor.R, crop ride to size and convert to .csv

-2 - open coastal_visualisation.R, add new ride to ride_levels in the correct order.
-This will flag any location that are missing reverse geocoding (ie. no postcode)
+2 - open coastal_vis_functions.R, add new ride to ride_levels in the correct order

+2 - open coastal_visualisation.R.
+This will flag any locations that are missing reverse geocoding (ie. no postcode)

 3 - open reverse_geocoder.R